-One important role computer games can play, a role that is more difficult to facilitate in other forms of media, is to serve as a semiotic primer for a real-world work environment.
-By structuring the game as a first-person role-playing experience, we support the cognitive process wherein "... being (or having been) a member of the affinity group associated with the precursor domain facilitates becoming a member of the affinity group associated with the other domain, because the values, norms, goals, or practices of the precursor group resemble in some way the other group's values, norms, goals, or practices."8 In other words, we expect to prime players to consider a career in the represented field by exposing them to the vocabulary and imagery of that field's semiotic domain, and we do so by engaging them in a task found in that domain, because "[in general] it is often easiest to explain what a domain is about to prospective members of a community by letting them complete a task in the domain."6
+One important role computer games can play, a role that is more difficult for other forms of media to take on, is to serve as a semiotic primer for a real-world scenario or environment.
+By structuring the game as a first-person role-playing experience, we support the cognitive process wherein "... being (or having been) a member of the affinity group associated with the precursor domain facilitates becoming a member of the affinity group associated with the other domain, because the values, norms, goals, or practices of the precursor group resemble in some way the other group's values, norms, goals, or practices." .
+In other words, we hope to prime players to consider a career in the represented field by inculcating them with a primer of that field's semiotic domain, and we do so by engaging them in a task found in that domain, because "[in general] it is often easiest to explain what a domain is about to prospective members of a community by letting them complete a task in the domain." .